LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/facebook-quick-start.md

 {:start="3"}

-1. Enable the Activate Facebook Source toggle, then click **Next.**
+3. Enable the Activate Facebook Source toggle, then click **Next.**

 ![](/img/facebook-messenger-2.png)

 {:start="4"}

-1. Under configuration, click **Log in**. **Note:** In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage
+4. Under configuration, click **Log in**. **Note:** In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage

 {: .notice}
 If you are already logged in to Facebook: A new smaller window will pop-up asking if you would like to "Continue as {your name}?".
 Click on it to proceed.

+{:start="5"}

-3. **If you have Admin rights to a Facebook page:** a window will ask you "What Pages do you want to use with LP on Messenger (VA1)?".
+5. **If you have Admin rights to a Facebook page:** a window will ask you "What Pages do you want to use with LP on Messenger (VA1)?".
 Select the page(s) you'd like to use Facebook integration on and click **Next**. **If you are not Admin of a Facebook Page, this step will be skipped**

-4. You will then be prompted with the question: "What is LP on Messenger (VA1) allowed to do?” **If you were not presented with the previous step, options 2 and 3 will be grayed out and it will not allow you to complete the process (step 8).** Click on "Done".
+6. You will then be prompted with the question: "What is LP on Messenger (VA1) allowed to do?” **If you were not presented with the previous step, options 2 and 3 will be grayed out and it will not allow you to complete the process (step 8).** Click on "Done".

-5. You will receive the confirmation message: _"You’ve now linked LP on Messenger (VA1) to Facebook"_.
+7. You will receive the confirmation message: _"You’ve now linked LP on Messenger (VA1) to Facebook"_.
 Click on **OK** to close this window.

-6. A small pop-up within LiveEngage will appear asking you to Subscribe the Facebook pages that you previously allowed.
-Subscribe the relevant and click on **Done**.
+8. A small pop-up within LiveEngage will appear asking you to Subscribe.
+Subscribe the relevant Facebook pages (the same ones you gave permissions to earlier) and click on **Done**.

-7. Click on **Done** on the lower right corner.
+9. Click on **Done** on the lower right corner.

 ![](/img/facebook-messenger-4.png)

-{:start="8"}
+{:start="10"}
-8. You can test whether the setup was completed successfully or not by sending yourself a message through your Facebook page.
-If the message shows up in LiveEngage, and you're able to respond as an agent, then everything is working well! if you encounter an issue, please contact LivePerson support.
+10. You can test whether the setup was completed successfully or not by sending yourself a message through your Facebook page.
+If the message shows up in LiveEngage, and you're able to respond as an agent, then everything is working well!
+If you encounter an issue, please contact LivePerson support.